gnosis/dx-examples-liquidity-bots/README.md

 > Check out the **Deposit** section in [https://github.com/gnosis/dx-cli](https://github.com/gnosis/dx-cli)

 # DutchX CLI (Command Line Interface)
-In the docker image, it's also avaliable a CLI, with some basic operations for using the DutchX.
+In the docker image, it's also available a CLI, with some basic operations for using the DutchX.

 You can use it for getting the state of a token pair, or to trade in an auction among other things.

-> Checkout the cli documentation to learn how to use it.
+> Checkout the CLI documentation to learn how to use it.
 > * [https://github.com/gnosis/dx-cli](https://github.com/gnosis/dx-cli)

 This sample project also provides a simple [CLI script](./cli) you can use.